IUS-CS/project-scrumger-games/doc/projectreflections.md

 ## John Cooke Project Reflections

 ## Zion Emond Project Reflections
+This project was one of the first big group development projects I had done.
+I was familiar with git and general source control concepts, but I had never really used them much before.
+One of my biggest takeaways from this project is the experience working on a development project in a group while using git to manage our code and while using the Scrum method of development.

+The biggest parts of the project that I contributed were the graphics for the game as well as most of the code that related to the player functionality.
+Additionally, I added the sound effects and music to the game.

+I learned a lot about the ins and outs of the pygame engine as well as general things about the Python language.
+I had never used or learned about unit testing before, so adding the unit tests for the sections of code I wrote helped me learn a lot about Test-Driven Development.

 ## Alex Stiner Project Reflections
 Before starting on this project I had not had